Hillary Clinton: Health care and other policy initiatives

 In January 1993, President Clinton named Hillary to chair a task force on National Health Care Reform, hoping to replicate the success she had in leading the effort for Arkansas education reform.
 The recommendation of the task force became known as the Clinton health care plan.
 This was a comprehensive proposal that would require employers to provide health coverage to their employees through individual health maintenance organizations.
 Its opponents quickly derided the plan as "Hillarycare" and it even faced opposition from some Democrats in Congress.

 Failing to gather enough support for a floor vote in either the House or the Senate (although Democrats controlled both chambers), the proposal was abandoned in September 1994.
 Clinton later acknowledged in her memoir that her political inexperience partly contributed to the defeat but cited many other factors.
 The first lady's approval ratings, which had generally been in the high-50 percent range during her first year, fell to 44 percent in April 1994 and 35 percent by September 1994.

 The Republican Party negatively highlighted the Clinton health care plan in their campaign for the 1994 midterm elections.
-They Republican Party saw strong success in the midterms, and many analysts and pollsters found the healthcare plan to be a major factor in the Democrats' defeat, especially among independent voters.
+The Republican Party saw strong success in the midterms, and many analysts and pollsters found the healthcare plan to be a major factor in the Democrats' defeat, especially among independent voters.
 After this, the White House subsequently sought to downplay Clinton's role in shaping policy.

 Along with senators Ted Kennedy and Orrin Hatch, Clinton was a force behind the passage of the State Children's Health Insurance Program in 1997, which gave state support to children whose parents could not provide them health coverage.
 She participated in campaigns to promote the enrollment of children in the program after it took effect.

 Enactment of welfare reform was a major goal of Bill Clinton's presidency.
 When the first two bills on the issue came from a Republican-controlled Congress lacking protections for people coming off welfare, Hillary urged her husband to veto the bills, which he did.
 A third version came up during his 1996 general election campaign that restored some of the protections but cut the scope of benefits in other areas.
 While Clinton was urged to persuade the president to similarly veto the bill, she decided to support the bill, which became the Welfare Reform Act of 1996, as the best political compromise available.

 Together with Attorney General Janet Reno, Clinton helped create the Office on Violence Against Women at the Department of Justice.
 In 1997, she initiated and shepherded the Adoption and Safe Families Act, which she regarded as her greatest accomplishment as the first lady.
 In 1999, she was instrumental in the passage of the Foster Care Independence Act, which doubled federal monies for teenagers aging out of foster care.